liangzid/LoRA-sSecurity/README.md

 This repository contains the experimental code of our paper "Does Low Rank Adaptation Lead to Lower Robustness against Training-Time Attacks?" in ICML'2025.

-You can find the submission version of the paper here: https://openreview.net/forum?id=l6uwlGANSz
+You can find the submission version of the paper here: [Arxiv](https://arxiv.org/abs/2505.12871)

-We are preparing the preprint version, which will be published on the Arxiv recently.

 ## Environment